 Unfortunately, our experience with this pattern has not been great, for reasons that should be clear given the differences we outlined between Data and hypermedia APIs: they have different needs and often take on very different “shapes”, and trying to pound them into the same set of URLs ends up creating a lot of tension in the application code.

-Given the different needs of the two APIs and our experience managing multiple APIs like this, we think separating the two from one another, and, therefore, breaking the JSON Data API out to its own set of URLs is the right choice.
+Given the different needs of the two APIs and our experience managing multiple APIs like this, we think separating the two, and, therefore, breaking the JSON Data API out to its own set of URLs is the right choice.
 This will allow us to evolve the two APIs separately from one another, and give us room to improve each independently, in a manner consistent with their own individual strengths.

 Picking a Root URL For Our API